Sienci-Labs/Resources/vortex/vx-headstock.md

 <img class="wid aligncenter wp-image-10522 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p8_Header1CLS-850x201.jpg" alt="" width="850" height="201" />

 <img class="aligncenter wp-image-6186 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p9_B2_MotorStandoffs-850x531.jpg" alt="" width="850" height="531" />

-<p style="text-align: center;"><strong>OR</strong></p>
+<p style="text-align: center;"><b>OR</b></p>

 <img class="aligncenter size-medium wp-image-10521" src="https://resources.sienci.com/wp-content/uploads/2023/08/1.1_Motor-Assembly-with-CLS-Motor-850x531.jpg" alt="" width="850" height="531" />

-Align the motor standoff pieces with the four mounting holes on the stepper motor <strong>as shown</strong> (this is a tricky one to get right on your first try!) and secure them onto the motor using the four M5x16mm bolts.
+Align the motor standoff pieces with the four mounting holes on the stepper motor **as shown** (this is a tricky one to get right on your first try!) and secure them onto the motor using the four M5x16mm bolts.
 The round corners of the standoffs face the center of the motor.
 Depending on whether you're assembling a 'closed loop motor' kit or 'open loop motor' kit, follow the above instructions as appropriate.

 Make sure that the motor square connector is facing towards one of the two standoffs.